belle2/basf2/analysis/doc/GraFEI.rst

 Finally, the model can be included in a steering file via the `graFEI <grafei.graFEI>` wrapper function, in order to apply the model to Belle II data and MC.
 Example of steering files for :math:`B` and :math:`\Upsilon (4S)` reconstruction modes are available in ``analysis/examples/GraFEI``.
-In both cases the LCAS matrix and mass hypotheses are not directly saved in the final ntuples, but several variables labelled with the prefix ``graFEI_`` can be added.
+In both cases the LCAS matrix is not directly saved in the final ntuples, but several variables labelled with the prefix ``graFEI_`` are available.
 When using the model in :math:`\Upsilon (4S)` reconstruction mode you have also the possibility of specifying an LCAS matrix (in the form of a nested list) and a list of mass hypotheses (following the convention outlined in the `select_good_decay` class) for your **signal-side**: in the case where the predicted LCAS matrix describes a valid tree structure, the code checks if a subset of particles in the tree matches the given LCAS and mass hypotheses (the ordering of the final state particles does not matter because all the permutations are checked, however the mass hypotheses and the LCAS rows/columns should match).
 If so, the ``graFEI_goodEvent`` variable is set to 1.
 This allows to get rid of badly reconstructed events.
+If you pass a list of particle lists as input to the model (more information in the `graFEI <grafei.graFEI>` documentation) the mass hypotheses of final state particles are updated to match those predicted by the model and stored in new particle lists called ``PART:graFEI``.
-Moreover, you can construct signal- and tag-side candidates with the following lines of code (as documented in the example):
+In this case you can construct signal- and tag-side candidates with the following lines of code (as documented in the example):

 .. code:: python